-In the Citrix Virtual Apps and Desktops service, the Manage > Quick Deploy interface offers fast deployment of apps and desktops when you’re using Microsoft Azure to host your desktops and apps.
+In Citrix DaaS, the Manage > Quick Deploy interface offers fast deployment of apps and desktops when you’re using Microsoft Azure to host your desktops and apps.
 This interface offers basic configuration, without advanced features.

 Use Quick Deploy to:

 - Provision virtual machines and catalogs that deliver desktops and apps hosted in Microsoft Azure.

 - Create Remote PC Access catalogs for existing machines.